-After analyzing the data the committee has created goals, activities, and a corresponding budget to help in a collaborative fashion across campus to address the disproportionate impacts we have identified.
+After analyzing the data the committee has created goals, activities, and a corresponding budget to help in a collaboratively address the disproportionate impacts we have identified.
 The Student Equity Committee will continue to work and dive deeper into the data, continue to analyze, evaluate, and implement our plans to address and work towards the goals and activities.